 A listserv.
 Members' emails are sent and shared.
 To join: Emeeting sign up

 2) "Meeting without Walls"

-The online meeting requires a headset or microphone.
-The "Meeting Without Walls" (MWW) is a online meeting using a simple to use program, downloadable free, allowing members to talk over the internet using a headset.
-There are three (3) MWW meetings online: Sunday nights at 9:00 p.m., Tuesdays at 2:30 p.m., & Monday 9 p.m.
+The "Meeting Without Walls" (MWW) is a 'live' online meeting.
+The software, downloadable free, allows members to talk over the internet.
+The online meeting requires a headset with microphone.
+There are two (2) MWW meetings online: Sunday nights at 9:00 p.m., Wednesday 9 p.m. a Step Meeting.